scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 - In case of a sensitive update:
     - check that all votes are cast by a sensitive voting certificate.

-If one or more of the above checks gives a negative result, the updated TRC SHOULD be rejected.
+If one or more of the above checks gives a negative result, the updated TRC MUST be rejected.

 ## Trust Reset {#trust-reset-description}